jsreport/docs/docs/faq.md

 [Highcharts](http://www.highcharts.com/) are using complex animations by default preventing proper pdf printing.
 To go through it you need to disable highcharts animation like shown on [playground example](https://playground.jsreport.net/#playground/e77zeliQO/2).

+#### <a name="how-to-apply-license-key"></a>How to apply license key
+You can choose one from the options below:

+1. The license key can be saved into the application working directory or data folder as `license-key.txt`
+2. Filled in the configuration file in the property `license-key`
+3. Passed in the command line parameter as `--license-key=xxx`
+4. Set in the environment variable as `license-key`

+Make sure to remove all the white spaces around the key.